oac-tree/oac-tree/doc/coreinstructions.rst

 Input
 ^^^^^

-Instruction node that writes a user defined value (from UserInterface) into a workspace variable.
+**Asynchronous** instruction that writes a user defined value (from UserInterface) into a workspace variable.

 Attributes: